 American Instrumentation giant adopts Azure-based IIoT solution, for machine monitoring of 3000+ end-devices

-Our client is developing a connected product, Enterprise Gateway, which is a tool to process surveillance with 24/7 Data Logging and Monitoring.
+Our client is developing a connected product, Enterprise Gateway (EG), which is a tool to process surveillance with 24/7 Data Logging and Monitoring.
 The tool acts as an IoT gateway to connect end devices installed across the manufacturing facilities using MQTT protocol.
 Until now, the client deployed the product on the end-customer’s on-premise server and any software update had to be done manually.
 There was no real-time visibility of data for the client & the end-customer to track & monitor measurement & control data including Temperature, Humidity, Dew point or Pressure.
 Also, there was an absence of a notification engine to alert end-customers in case of abnormal conditions.

 A robust & scalable data management system was a major miss for the client, one that could help manage millions of data records collected from EGs.
 There were no Remote Asset management capabilities to keep a watch on the end-devices at pre-scheduled intervals.
 The existing product lacked scalability to handle more than 1 enterprise gateway per customer.
 To overcome all these challenges and offer better service to their customers, the client wanted a secure, reliable and scalable Cloud enabled IIoT platform that connects its Enterprise Gateways to the Cloud.